Kishanganj railway station

 Kishanganj railway station serves Kishanganj city in Kishanganj district in the Indian state of Bihar.
 It is one of the important railway station, as it lies on the important railway lines, they are Howrah–New Jalpaiguri line, Katihar–Siliguri line, and Barauni–Guwahati line.
-The famous Gaisal train disaster occurred at Gaisal railway station near Kishanganj.

 History

 Darjeeling Himalayan Railway extended its -wide narrow-gauge line from Siliguri to Kishanganj in 1915.
 In 1948–50, the Kishanganj branch of the Darjeeling Himalayan Railway was taken over for the purpose of completing the Assam Rail Link project, converted to and connected to the North Eastern Railway network at Barsoi.
 The railway lines in the area started being converted to -wide broad gauge from the early 1960s.